 Name Description Default application.main.class Full Qualified Name of the main class of the kernel.
 This option is Not set required. runtime.api.name Name of the Runtime API of the kernel.
-This option is required, un- Not set less a Runtime API is declared in the dependencies. runtime.api.version Version of the Runtime API of the kernel.
-This option is required, Not set unless a Runtime API is declared in the dependencies skip.build.virtual.device When this property is set (any value), the virtual device is not built.
+This option is ignored when DUNTTHE a Runtime API is declared in the dependencies.
+RUNTIME runtime.api.version Version of the Runtime API of the kernel.
+This option is ignored when a Runtime API is declared in the dependencies.
+1.0 skip.build.virtual.device When this property is set (any value), the virtual device is not built.
 Not set virtual.device.sim.only When this property is set (any value), the firmware is not built.
 Not set